oracle-devrel/cd3-automation-toolkit/docs/cd3-jenkins.md

       -  Network Connectivity should be allowed on this host and port.
       -  Please make sure to use a private server or a bastion connected server with restricted access(i.e. not publicly available).

-  - It will prompt to create the first user to access Jenkins URL.
+  - It will prompt to create the first user to access Jenkins URL if accessing for the first time.
 This will be the admin user.
   - The Automation Toolkit only supports a single user Jenkins setup in this release.
-  - After logging in, Jenkins Dashboard will be displayed.
+  - After logging in, Jenkins Dashboard will be displayed with folders as <\prefix> values.

 ## **High Level Steps to use toolkit with Jenkins**